Hyperextended Knee Treatment in Dallas, Frisco, Prosper, and Wylie, TX

 Hyperextended Knee Specialist in Dallas

-Our board certified Dallas orthopedic surgeons see hundreds of patients with hyperextended knee conditions.
-If your knee bends backwards, you likely have a hyperextended knee injury and should consult a physician immediately.
-At SPORT Orthopedics + Physical Therapy, we do offer Urgent Care for emergency hyperextended knees treatment in Dallas and Frisco.
+Our board-certified Dallas orthopedic surgeons see hundreds of patients with hyperextended knee conditions.
+If your knee bends backward, you likely have a hyperextended knee injury and should consult a physician immediately.
+At SPORT Orthopedics + Physical Therapy, we do offer orthopedic urgent care for emergency hyperextended knee treatment in Dallas, Frisco, Prosper, and Wylie.

 As two of your most active joints, the knees are extremely vulnerable to injury through falls, impact, or everyday wear and tear.
 One of the most common injuries extremely active people can sustain is the hyper-extended knee.

-A hyper-extended knee occurs when the knee is bent backward when you are holding your leg in a straightened position.
+A hyper-extended knee occurs when the knee joint bends backward when you are holding your leg in a straightened position.
 Though this might seem insignificant, you should not ignore a hyper-extended knee.
-This injury can severely limit your mobility but is highly treatable if you seek medical assistance.
+Bending the knee backward beyond the normal range of motion can severely limit your mobility but is highly treatable if you seek medical assistance.

 If you are unsure whether or not you have suffered a hyper-extended knee, you should always seek medical attention if you are suffering from persistent knee pain, or directly following an injury.